AlchemistSimulator/Alchemist/src/orchid/resources/wiki/use/basics.md

 nodes in random arrangements.
 The latter is the seed of the pseudo-random generator used during the simulation, e.g. for computing time distributions or generating random positions.
-A typical example in which one may want to have different values, is to keep the same random displacement of devices in some scenario but allow events to happen with different timings.
+A typical example in which one may want to have different values, is to keep the same random deployment of devices in some scenario but allow events to happen with different timings.

 A typical `seed` section may look like: